okeshawarz/prospectus/keshawarz_prospectus_v2.md

 Most of the well-known recent literature on urban and spatial processes (e.g., @chetty2014, @moretti2013) either implicitly or explicitly rely on the ideas of spatial mismatch and spatial misallocation.

 One of the radical geography critiques of this view is that it is entirely *aspatial*.
-Space is concieved of as mere distance from the Central Business District, which is itself a dimensionless point in space around which production and consumption gravitate.
+Space is conceived of as mere distance from the Central Business District, which is itself a dimensionless point in space around which production and consumption gravitate.
 Specifically, ownership of land conveys a monopoly right of exclusion whose boundaries are politically determined^[for example-- does one own the air over one's house?
 Does ownership of a property guarantee an unimpeded view of the Rocky Mountains?
 A share in the output of oil found under one's land?].
 Land ownership is also peculiar in the sense that land values are very strongly determined by external factors;
-that is, land value, outside of agricultural productivity, is almost wholly dependent on the social activity ocurring on or around it.
+that is, land value, outside of agricultural productivity, is almost wholly dependent on the social activity occurring on or around it.
 This was a point understood by the classicals but greatly underscored by Henry George-- the idea of the "marginal contribution" of land makes little sense outside of the context of spatial relations.